Alvant/20-newsgroups-secrets/README.md

 ### Other

 * [TopicNet library](https://github.com/machine-intelligence-laboratory/TopicNet) whose development triggered the whole thing and helped to find what is found
-* [Uuencoding](https://en.wikipedia.org/wiki/Uuencoding) — encoding format used for attachments in the dataset
+* [Uuencoding](https://en.wikipedia.org/wiki/Uuencoding) which is the encoding format used for attachments in the dataset

 ## Contributors (in Alphabetical Order)